mahkzmi/MoodLensAI/README.md

 All open-source contributors

 📧 Contact
-Author: Your Name
+Author: Mahdieh Kazemi

-Email: your.email@example.com
+Email: mah.kzmi21@gmail.com

-GitHub: github.com/yourusername
+GitHub: github.com/mahkzmi

 ⭐ Show Your Support
 If you found this project useful, please give it a star ⭐ on GitHub!